 Also, you don’t get the touchscreen sensitivity required to operate a mobile phone.
 But for me, these worked fine on the hill and I really liked using them just as they are.

 Sizing: Men’s S-XL, Women’s XS-L | Weight: 175g (pair, size M)

 Features: 5/5 | Fit: 4/5 | Weather resistance: 5/5 | Performance: 4/5 | Value for money: 3/5

 Overall score: 84%

-The Guide 2 is one of the ultimate winter hillwalking gloves and is ideal for the toughest days on Scotland’s Munros.
+The Fulcrum GTX is one of the ultimate winter hillwalking gloves and is ideal for tough days on Scotland’s Munros.
 The super-durable Gore-Tex outer ensures waterproofness, while the strong, Pittards Armortan leather palm and fingers guarantee a durable grip.
 The thumb also has a much-used nose/goggle wipe – a feature often lacking on lower-priced gloves.

 In pursuit of an ideal dexterity-warmth balance, Rab has used high-performing PrimaLoft Gold synthetic insulation.
-The warmth of these gloves for the weight (220g) is impressive but you will certainly find warmer, albeit bulkier, gloves if that is what you need.
+The warmth of these gloves for the weight is impressive but you will certainly find warmer, albeit bulkier, gloves if that is what you need.
 Unfortunately, they can’t be used with a touchscreen device either, and there’s no women’s option.
-That price is pretty hefty, too.

 Features: 4/5 | Fit: 3/5 | Weather resistance: 4/5 | Performance: 3/5 | Value for money: 5/5